GoldenbergLab/lab-helper-codes/twitter_api/README.md

 4. **Universal_Downloader:** This code takes in existing user_ids and searches for their timeline and other information

 5. **json_to_jsonl_binder:** This code takes individual json file containing for example a tweet or user information and creates one large jsonl file.

+5. **json_remover:** This code deletes all jsons in a directory, which can be useful if this directory has a large number of files, because cmd cannot remove them anymore.